Madhavi (TV series)

-It was produced by Home Media and writer, screenplay and directed by V. Thiruselvam.
+It was produced by Home Media and written and directed by V. Thiruselvam.
 It also aired in Sri Lanka Tamil Channel on Vasantham TV.

 Plot

 The story of a young woman who is good in singing and wants to become a singer.
 She awaits an opportunity, saying that she is struggling as a chorus singer in the film industry due to her financial situation.
 Her dream is to see (Seenu) Manohar (her fiancé) pass the civil service examination to get out of all her financial troubles.
 Manohar is also jobless and penniless during his preparation for the exams and he completely depends on (Sara) Madhavi's money for his family's sustenance.

 After a long struggle and preparations, Manohar succeeds in his dream clearing the civil service examination finally.
 After this, Madhavi ends up facing only with the trouble.
 When Manohar leaves for his training in different location, Manohar's family flung into crisis.
 His uncle, an opportunist tries to utilize this situation and decides to marry his daughter to Manohar.
 Thereby abducting Madhavi and intending to kill her.